-Gauntlet for America is a fully funded, competitive 10-week fellowship built to develop AI-native engineering capacity for the U.S. government.
-It serves as a high-stakes proving environment for experienced engineers seeking to show they can construct and maintain production-grade AI systems where reliability, security, and tangible impact are paramount.
+Gauntlet for America is a fully funded, competitive 10-week fellowship built to develop AI-native engineering talent for the United States government.
+It serves as a high-pressure proving environment for experienced engineers prepared to show they can design and deploy production-grade AI systems in settings where security, reliability, and tangible impact are non-negotiable.

-Fellows deliver weekly, undergo rigorous evaluation, and train with other top-tier engineers.
-After successful completion, participants transition into federal GS-12 engineering positions (~$150K + comprehensive federal benefits), working on systems that directly affect government operations.
+Fellows deliver work weekly, undergo continuous evaluation, and collaborate with other high-caliber engineers.
+Those who complete the program successfully transition into federal GS-12 engineering positions (~$150K + comprehensive federal benefits), contributing to systems that shape government technology operations.

-The program spans 10 weeks: 3 weeks conducted remotely, then 7 weeks onsite in Austin, Texas.
-Fellows should anticipate a demanding schedule (80–100 hours/week) structured to accelerate learning velocity, performance signal, and career trajectory.
+The fellowship spans 10 weeks: the first 3 weeks are conducted remotely, then 7 weeks onsite in Austin, Texas.
+Participants should anticipate an intensive schedule (80–100 hours/week) engineered to accelerate learning velocity, demonstrate capability, and produce strong career outcomes.

 Outcomes: